 Dusk is settling over the country’s second biggest city.
-Lights twinkle in the chilled air and there’s festive joy to conversations among friends and colleagues meeting up at this centrally located Hamburg Christmas market.
+Lights twinkle in the chilled air and there’s a festive joy to conversations among friends and colleagues meeting up at this centrally located Hamburg Christmas market.

 This is my favourite time to be at Christmas markets in Germany.
-As the sky darkens the atmosphere seems to becoming ever more seasonal.
+As the sky darkens the atmosphere seems to become ever more seasonal.
 You might argue that my perception is being skewed romantically, relational to my intake of mulled wine.

 Moving to the front of the stand, I see the clock tower and neo-Gothic facade of Hamburg’s 647-room city hall.
 A brochure that I picked up in my hotel claimed that the grand, sandstone-fronted building has more rooms than Buckingham Palace.
-That prompted my to pick up my phone and head to the British Royal Household‘s website and look up the number of rooms in the British monarch’s London residence.
+That prompted me to pick up my phone and head to the British Royal Household‘s website and look up the number of rooms in the British monarch’s London residence.
 It turned out that it has 775 rooms.

 I wonder what Her Majesty Queen Elizabeth II would think if she could see a Christmas market like this one from her front room.

 Under normal circumstances, around three million people visit this Hamburg Christmas market each year.
 Of course, 2020 was an exception because of the COVID-19 pandemic.

 It’s known in German as Hamburger Weihnachtsmarkt, Roncalli Christmas Market or the Weihnachtsmarkt am Rathausplatz, because of its location on the square in front of the city hall.
 This Christmas market is the largest in the city.
 Traditionally the stalls open late in November and remain open until 23 December.